Suzanna-Ayash/OHIE_Causal_ML/README.md

 This repository contains the research code and paper for the project:

-> **“Risk, Liquidity, and the Heterogeneous Value of Medicaid: Evidence from the Oregon Health Insurance Experiment (OHIE)”**
+> **“Risk, Liquidity, and the Heterogeneous Value of Medicaid: Evidence from the Oregon Health Insurance Experiment”**

 The project develops and tests a two-channel model of the value of public health insurance and brings it to the Oregon Health Insurance Experiment using modern causal machine learning (instrumental / generalized random forests).